sandbuster2005/lecteurMP3/README.md

 for python:
 linux : alsaaudio

-windows version is in the making but cli is not really addapred to windows
+windows version is in the making but cli is not really adapted to windows

 there are still bug every now and then but hey it work